 A 3.5-ounce (100-gram) serving of salmon provides up to 13% of the DV for potassium, which helps manage blood pressure and prevent excess fluid retention.

-One older study found that blood levels of selenium increased significantly more in people who consumed two servings of salmon per week than those who consumed fish oil capsules containing less selenium (
+One older study found that blood levels of selenium increased significantly more in people who consumed two servings of salmon per week than in those who consumed fish oil capsules containing less selenium (

 Astaxanthin is a compound linked to several powerful health effects.
-As a member of the carotenoid family of antioxidants, astaxanthin gives salmon its signature red hue.
+As a member of the carotenoid family of antioxidants, astaxanthin gives salmon its signature red hue (

-Astaxanthin appears to lower the risk of heart disease by reducing oxidation of LDL (bad) cholesterol and increasing levels of HDL (good) cholesterol (
+Astaxanthin appears to lower the risk of heart disease by reducing the oxidation of LDL (bad) cholesterol and increasing levels of HDL (good) cholesterol (

-Some research also suggests that astaxanthin may reduce inflammation, decrease oxidative stress, and protect against the build-up of fatty plaque in the arteries, which could potentially reduce the risk of heart disease (
+Some research also suggests that astaxanthin may reduce inflammation, decrease oxidative stress, and protect against the buildup of fatty plaque in the arteries, which could potentially reduce the risk of heart disease (

 In addition, astaxanthin is believed to work with the omega-3 fatty acids found in salmon to protect the brain and nervous system against inflammation (